Cook Up a Storm: Plot

-In Macau, at the Studio City Casino, attending the 7th International Culinary Competition, Sky and Paul use both their culinary strengths to compete against four other great chefs.
-Whoever wins the competition will gain the chance to face the current god of Cookery, Mountain Ko.
+In Macau, at the Studio City Casino, attending the 7th International Culinary Competition, Tian Ci and Paul use both their culinary strengths to compete against four other great chefs.
+Whoever wins the competition will gain the chance to face the current god of Cookery, Gao Feng Ko.
 In this competition, they face a French team, Indian team, a Japanese chef, and Mei You.
-The French team make a roasted squab dish, the Indian team make a five-flavor curry, the Japanese chef makes koi nigiri, Mei You, impliying that she is in the final stage thanks to manager’s bribery because she hadn’t enrolled to be in the competition, makes an oyster dish with frozen foam, and the duo create a deconstructed mapo tofu.
-Paul used Sky's sense of taste to help him determine the flavor of the ingredients and Sky relies on Paul's knowledge of molecular science and culinary artistry to create a traditional dish with a modern design.
-The victory goes to Paul and Sky.
+The French team make a roasted squab dish, the Indian team make a five-flavor curry, the Japanese chef makes koi nigiri, Mei You, impliying that she is in the final stage thanks to manager's bribery because she hadn't enrolled to be in the competition, makes an oyster dish with frozen foam, and the duo create a deconstructed mapo tofu.
+Paul used Tian Ci's sense of taste to help him determine the flavor of the ingredients and Tian Ci relies on Paul's knowledge of molecular science and culinary artistry to create a traditional dish with a modern design.
+The victory goes to Paul and Tian Ci.
 In defeat, a shameful Mei You is unable to bring herself to look at Paul's in the eyes for having betrayed him and now once again having to live under Paul's shadow.

-Before the final round, Paul points out only one chef can compete against Mountain and he realizes Sky's desire to beat Mountain was a very personal one.
-Grateful he managed to make it this far with his condition, Paul gives Sky the chance to face his father.
-In the final competition, Sky finally faces his father, and the judges allow the two to cook anything they want as long as it is considered the highest expression of cooking.
-While Mountain begins cooking, Sky is distracted by his thoughts about how Seven and the people in the neighborhood mean the most to him.
-Mountain angrily splashes water at his son's face, demanding that he focus and show him something.
-Mountain creates a beautiful artistic sugar display of molten lava with a single flower on top.
-Sky cooks something far more personal: an interpretation of the original noodle dish that Mountain made all those years ago before abandoning Sky.
-Before the judges can score the dish, Sky gives the bowl of noodles to Mountain, who is moved as he remembers what the noodles represent.
-Acknowledging his skills as a chef, Mountain calls his son brilliant before Sky walks off the stage.
-Mountain continues to emotionally eat his noodles, with the victor unclear.
+Before the final round, Paul points out only one chef can compete against Gao Feng and he realizes Tian Ci's desire to beat Gao Feng was a very personal one.
+Grateful he managed to make it this far with his condition, Paul gives Tian Ci the chance to face his father.
+In the final competition, Tian Ci finally faces his father, and the judges allow the two to cook anything they want as long as it is considered the highest expression of cooking.
+While Gao Feng begins cooking, Tian Ci is distracted by his thoughts about how Seven and the people in the neighborhood mean the most to him.
+Gao Feng angrily splashes water at his son's face, demanding that he focus and show him something.
+Gao Feng creates a beautiful artistic sugar display of molten lava with a single flower on top.
+Tian Ci cooks something far more personal: an interpretation of the original noodle dish that Gao Feng made all those years ago before abandoning Tian Ci.
+Before the judges can score the dish, Tian Ci gives the bowl of noodles to Gao Feng, who is moved as he remembers what the noodles represent.
+Acknowledging his skills as a chef, Gao Feng calls his son brilliant before Tian Ci walks off the stage.
+Gao Feng continues to emotionally eat his noodles, with the victor unclear.